luis33k/pureAgua/README.md

-# pureAgua - *example site I coded not real company!
+# pureAgua
-Responsive Website for a Non-Profit
+Responsive Website for a Non-Profit (Project for class) Home Page
-Home Page
 Welcome to Water for All
 Clean Water.
 Healthy Lives.
 Global Impact.